amauryt/cr-cmark-gfm/README.md

 # Using the node from the "Node creation and rendering" example

-options = Option.flags(Nobreaks, ValidateUTF8) # deafult is Option::None
+options = Option.flags(Nobreaks, ValidateUTF8) # default is Option::None
 extensions = Extension.flags(Table, Tasklist) # default is Extension::None

 renderer = MyHTMLRenderer.new(options, extensions)